 - Route 52 will operate Monday – Friday with the following schedule: [Tech Ridge Departures] 6:15 a.m., 7:15 a.m., 4:15 p.m. and 5:15 p.m.
 [Round Rock Transit Center Departures] 6:45 a.m., 7:45 a.m., 4:45 p.m. and 5:45 p.m.

-- Route 980 will operate Monday – Friday, to/from the Round Rock Transit Center at 300 W. Bagdad, with morning departures at 5:44 and 6:46 a.m. and afternoon arrivals at 5:07 and 6:12 p.m..
-Route 980 will use the Mopac managed lanes to decrease travel time into the downtown Austin area.
+Route 980 is a Capital Metro route and it will not start operations until the Mopac managed lanes open.
+Once Route 980 begins service it will operate Monday – Friday, to/from the Round Rock Transit Center at 300 W. Bagdad, with morning departures at 5:44 and 6:46 a.m. and afternoon arrivals at 5:07 and 6:12 p.m..
+Route 980 will use the Mopac managed lanes to decrease travel time into the downtown Austin area, travel time is estimated to be 45 minutes.
+In the morning the route will travel south on Mopac managed lanes, then east on 5th Street to Lavaca, then north on Lavaca to Dean Keaton with stops on 5th Street and Lavaca.
+In the evenings, the route will start at Dean Keaton and travel south on Guadalupe, then west on Cesar Chavez with stops on Guadalupe and Cesar Chavez, and north on Mopac managed lanes.
 If you need to get back to Round Rock anytime during the day, you can catch Route 50 at the MetroRail Howard Station.

 The City provides Demand Response Bus Service to the citizens of Round Rock.
 Demand Response Bus Service is a reservation based public transportation option.
 The Service provides public transportation from any origin to any destination within the city limits and extraterritorial jurisdiction.